The Chalk Path/Le Chemin de Craie

 Here we stand, on the fragile edge of change… Our two lands were once one, the Sea has been here for less time than it has not, and North has not always been North… where do we fit into this cycle and what layer do we want our story to leave?

-The Chalk Path began with searching for a way to express deep time and trying to understand where we fit in: we humans, so tiny compared to the epic scale of rock and sea, and yet, making an impact on the earth out of proportion to the time we have been here.
-It invites people to consider through their own bodies how we relate to the land and sea and to time itself, by literally walking down through time, through layers, strata… (a journey of several million years from the top to the bottom of the chalk cliffs), and ending at the beginning, at the sea, where they might find a new perspective on the journey, the place, and themselves.
+The Chalk Path began with searching for a way to express deep time and trying to understand where we fit in, we humans, so tiny compared to the epic scale of rock and sea, and yet, making an impact on the earth out of proportion to the time we have been here.
+It invites us to consider through our own bodies how we relate to land and sea and to time itself, by walking down through several million years of strata, and ending at the beginning, at the ever-shifting water, where we might find a new perspective.

-A self-guided geo-located audio walk took audiences on a journey deep into the cliffs, starting from the youngest layer at the top and ending at the oldest layer- the sea, where they were invited to consider what layer they wished to leave on this landscape.
-The walk immersed the listener in the story of the cliffs and our ancient ancestors, the rocks; and gently questioned our place in it all, as newcomers to this earth.
-The journey was guided by hand-illustrated maps that sought to re-connect the two lands of England and France.
-Walkers could follow a route on the French or English side of the cliffs, in English or French language.
+You can make the journey through a self-guided geo-located audio walk that will take you deep into the cliffs at Folkestone Warren and Cap Blanc Nez.
+The walk immerses the listener in the story of how the land formed and invites a reconsideration of our relationship with our ancient ancestors, the rocks; gently questioning our place in it all, as newcomers to this earth.
+The journey is guided by hand-illustrated maps that re-connect the land now called England and France.
+Walkers can follow a route on either side of the Channel, accompanied by English or French audio.

-On Saturday 21st September we met the Autumn Equinox with an artist-led journey on two halves of the same land, at two edges of the same day.
-Alison and Élodie led a ceremonial version of the walk for a small group to make the journey together at sunrise in England and sunset in France.
+On Saturday 21st September 2024 we met the Autumn Equinox with an artist-led journey on two halves of the same land, at two edges of the same day.
+Alison and Dunkirk-based artist Élodie Merland led a small group beginning at sunrise in England and ending with sunset in France.
 On the journey we wore two halves of the same cloak, created with pigments from the rocks pushed up from beneath the cliffs over winter – the layers of greensand, clay and chalk blending us into the landscape and merging with and separating us from each other.
-The walks ended with a ritual of building a cairn with our flint ancestors, setting an intention for the layer we want to leave for those who come after us.
+Each walk concluded with a ritual of building a flint cairn, acknowledging our more-than-human ancestors, and setting an intention for the layer we want to leave for those who come after us.

-A film that captures a flavour of the walk is available below.
+Photographs and a film that capture a flavour of the walk can be seen below.

 Created in collaboration with/Créé en collaboration avec: